Our scuba diving spots in the Cook Islands.

 If you are looking for an easy and relaxing dive, the reef plateaus surrounding Rarotonga offer also a great playground with fascinating fish life and usually great visibility.
 The marine life around Rarotonga offers a big diversity.
 Apart from the smaller tropical fish species, you may also see turtles, eagle rays, reef sharks, moray eels, trevallies, napoleon maori wrasse, dogtooth tunas, barracudas, humpback whales (winter) and hammerhead sharks (winter).
 On a blue water dive you may even see mahi-mahi, marlin, sailfish or wahoos.

-Our favourite dive sites in Rarotonga are the south coast passages and drop offs, however due to prevailing south-easterly winds Rarotonga ‘s south is often not dive-able, so please don’t be disappointed if we cannot take you there.
+Our favourite dive sites in Rarotonga are the south and east coast passages and drop offs.
+However, due to prevailing south-easterly winds Rarotonga‘s south and east is often not dive-able, so please don’t be disappointed if we cannot take you there.

 Some dive site names on Rarotonga are being used by all operators whereas other sites have up to 4 different names, depending on who you are diving with.To create less confusion, nearly all our dive site names are relating to their geographical location around the island.